IBM/kube101/workshop/Lab1/README.md

    guestbook   NodePort   10.10.10.253   <none>        3000:31208/TCP   1m
    ```

-   We can see that our `<nodeport>` is `31208`.
-We can see in the output the port mapping from 3000 inside
+   Our `<nodeport>` is `31208`.
+We can see in the output that the port mapping from 3000 inside
-   the pod exposed to the cluster on port 31208.
-This port in the 31000 range is automatically chosen,
+   the pod exposed it to the cluster on port 31208.
+This port in the 31000 range is automated
-   and could be different for you.
+   and may be different for you.

-5. `guestbook` is now running on your cluster, and exposed to the internet.
+5. `guestbook` is now running on your cluster and exposed to the Internet.
    We need to find out where it is accessible.
-   The worker nodes running in the container service get external IP addresses.
+   The worker nodes that are running in the container service get external IP addresses.
    Run `$ bx cs workers <name-of-cluster>`, and note the public IP listed on the `<public-IP>` line.

    ```console